A comparison between Neumann and Steklov eigenvalues: Blaschke Santaló diagrams and open problems

 From Figure \ref{fQR} it is natural to state the following conjecture. \begin{conjecture} For every $0<C\leq 4\sigma_1(\mathbb{S})$ the solution of the minimization problem

 is given by a rectangle. \end{conjecture}

-{\bf Acknowledgements}: The authors are grateful to B. Bogosel for providing us the values of $\sigma_1(T_1)$ and $\sigma_1(T_2)$ with high numerical accuracy.
+{\bf Acknowledgements}: The authors want to thank the reviewer for very good suggestions leading to an improvement of the paper.
+The authors are also grateful to B. Bogosel for providing us the values of $\sigma_1(T_1)$ and $\sigma_1(T_2)$ with high numerical accuracy.
 This work was partially supported by the project ANR-18-CE40-0013 SHAPO financed by the French Agence Nationale de la Recherche (ANR).